 Shop Online: Buy lavender at Naturehills.com (US shipping)

 Lavender is one of those plants that many of us love but give up on because it can seem difficult to grow.
-But even if your lavender is drying out and looking gray, too woody, generally unhappy looking, or perhaps rotting, you may be able to revive it.
+But even if your lavender is drying out and looking gray, or too woody, you may be able to revive it.

 While these plants tend to look beautiful fresh from the plant nursery, without the right growing conditions, that beauty can quickly turn shabby in just one growing season.

-But hang in there, often a simple change like a new location is all that is needed to turn things around.
+But hang in there, often a simple change like a new location or less watering may be all that is needed to turn things around.

 First, be sure you are choosing a variety suited to your growing conditions both for plant hardiness and climate.
 Different regions with the same garden zone designation can have different amounts of rain or humidity.
 Lavender is not a fan of damp feet or humid air.

 Lavender likes full sun and well-draining soil.
 A sandy-loam is best and unlike many other plants, they do not require fertilizer.

 The two things most likely to kill lavender are harsh winter weather and over-watering.
 Because many lavenders have silvery-gray stems or foliage and become woody, gardeners can mistake this for drying out when it’s really just part of the normal aging process for the plant.
 Step away from the hose: they are drought-tolerant plants.

 The best-looking lavenders are carefully trimmed in their first few years of growth to remove flower stems after blooming and maintain a nice overall shape to the plant.
 There is more on this below.